Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 As the [Simpletask Lua Configuration Help File](https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/script.en.md#onfilter-task-fields-extensions---boolean) states, the parameter `fields` has further parameters such as `completed`, `completiondate`, `createdate`, `due`, etc.

 What is not explicitly mentioned is that all of these parameters are *keys* for the table referenced now by `f` (for brevity, henceforth, this will be called table `f`).
 The values corresponding to these keys could be assigned their respective types, or be `nil`.
-Thus, if no threshld date has been set for a particular task, for example, the table field addressed by the key `"thresholddate"` will be `nil`.
+Thus, if no threshold date has been set for a particular task, for example, the table field value addressed by the key `"thresholddate"` will be `nil`.

 All the keys of table `f` barring `"lists"` and `"tags"` have single values.
 Thus, if you wish to check or return the values, you use: